PoliticalGraveyard.com

 Cross, Joseph — of Union County, N.J.
 Member of New Jersey state house of assembly from Union County, 1894-95; member of New Jersey state senate from Union County, 1899-1905.
 Burial location unknown.

 Cross, Joseph E. — Republican.
-Candidate in primary for secretary of state of Ohio, 1926.
-Presumed deceased.
+Candidate for secretary of state of Ohio, 1926.
 Burial location unknown.

 Cross, Josiah Davis (b.
 1820) — also known as Josiah D. Cross — of Vershire, Orange County, Vt.
 Born in Grantham, Sullivan County, N.H., 1820.
 Clergyman; member of Vermont state house of representatives from Vershire, 1888.
 Baptist.
 Burial location unknown.